bioinfo-pf-curie/mpiSORT/README.md

-We encounter a bug in this version.
+Sorry we encounter a bug in this version.
 This bug is under investigation come back soon.

 Objective